teijuan/heavensbake/pages/about.md

 ## Summary

-> An indie studio, market leader in adult entertainment focused on pregnancy and motherhood concepts, with a major focus on storytelling rather than mature appealing.
+> An indie studio aiming quality adult entertainment focused on pregnancy and motherhood concepts, with a major focus on sfw storytelling (sometimes a bit more mature).